MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Export a task sequence.

 ### [Get-CMAADApplication](Get-CMAADApplication.md)
-Get the Azure Active Directory (Azure AD) app object from the site.
+Get the Microsoft Entra app object from the site.

 ### [Get-CMAccessAccount](Get-CMAccessAccount.md)
 Gets an access account.